apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/backup-and-restore/pitr-for-postgresql.md

     # Edit the backup policy and enable incremental log backups
     kbcli cluster edit-backup-policy my-pg-postgresql-backup-policy

-    # Find spec.schedule.incremental.enable, change it from false to true
+    # Find spec.schedule.logfile.enable, change it from false to true

     #Save and exit
     :wq